HTMLElements/smart-colors/README.md

 # smart-colors
 Material Colors Web Component

-In this post, we will show you how to define a Custom Element with Smart Framework.
+We will show you how to define a Custom Element with the Smart Framework.
 We will create a Material Color Picker custom element.
+The source code about it is within the smart.colors.js file.
+The minified version of the source code is smart.colors.min.js

 1. Define the Custom Element.
 To define a new custom element with `Smart Framework`, we need to call the `Smart` function with two parameters - the tag name and the `Class` with the logic.